Grounding or Earthing to Protect from Electro-smog and Boost Health (Reduce Inflammation and Stress)

 SUMMARY

-Grounding health benefits have been known for more than 100 years (of course, early humans didn’t have shoes so that was a default way of walking), firstly popularised by German back-to-nature movements in the 19th century.
-In the 20s, in America, doctors recommended sleeping while ‘grounded’, because they believed that charges in the air were stopping people sleeping well.
-So they suggested that patients with insomnia should lie on the ground, or using copper wires attached to grounded pipes, to ‘connect’ to the earth’s negatively charged particles.
+Grounding health benefits have been known for more than 100 years (of course, early humans didn’t have shoes, so that was a default way of walking), firstly popularised by German back-to-nature movements in the 19th century.
+In the 20s, in America, doctors recommended sleeping while ‘grounded’, because they believed that charges in the air were stopping people from sleeping well.
+So they suggested that patients with insomnia should lie on the ground or use copper wires attached to grounded pipes to ‘connect’ to the earth’s negatively charged particles.

-The NHS and mental health charity Mind recommend grounding techniques, such as walks, to help people deal with flashbacks, nightmares or PTSD — with barefoot being optional.
-“Walking outside (barefoot, if you want to) is one of a range of strategies we recommend to ground yourself.” said mental health nurse, Jo Hemming.
-“Studies show grounding supports a reduction in anxiety and increases wellbeing and resilience.
+The NHS and mental health charity Mind recommends grounding techniques, such as walks, to help people deal with flashbacks, nightmares or PTSD — with barefoot being optional.
+“Walking outside (barefoot, if you want to) is one of a range of strategies we recommend to ground yourself.” said mental health nurse Jo Hemming.
+“Studies show grounding supports a reduction in anxiety and increases well-being and resilience.
 Practise and repetition is key, though, because it’s not an overnight cure.”

 There is strong scientific support for grounding (20 studies), such as this 2011 study published in the Journal of Alternative Complementary Medicine (Alternative Complementary Medicine 2011 Apr; 17(4): 301–308.), which states: